Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      (between @c 0.0 to @c 1.0, representing 0% to 100%).
 - @c "min-height-proportion": the minimum percent of the drawing area's height that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
-- @c "highlight-pen": the pen used for highlighting cells.
-Set to @c null to turn off the pen, or use the following properties:
+- @c "highlight-pen": the pen used for highlighting cells, which includes [pen](#pen-properties) properties.
-  - @c "color": the pen color.
-This can be either a color name or hex-encoded value.
-  - @c "width": the width of the pen's line.

 - Some base properties available to [graphs](#graph-properties).

 The remaining properties are executed in the following order: